freezy/dmd-extensions/README.md

 don't provide support out of the box.
 The first game was **Pinball FX2** and Farsight's **The Pinball Arcade** is supported as well.

-The command line tool can also display image files on the DMD device.
+The command line tool can also display image files on the DMD device and render frames to bitmap files.

 ## Install Instructions